Victor Atiyeh

-Victor George Atiyeh (/əˈtiːjə/; February 20, 1923 – July 20, 2014) was an American politician who served as the 32nd Governor of Oregon from 1979 to 1987.
-He was also the first elected governor of Middle Eastern descent and of Syrian descent in the United States.
+Victor George Atiyeh (/əˈtiːjə/; February 20, 1923 – July 20, 2014) was an American politician who served as the 32nd governor of Oregon from 1979 to 1987.
+He was also the first elected governor of Middle Eastern descent and of Syrian and Lebanese descent in the United States.

-Atiyeh was elected in 1978, defeating incumbent Democratic Governor Robert W. Straub.
-He was re-elected against future Governor Ted Kulongoski with 61.6% of the vote in 1982, the largest margin in 32 years.
-Prior to being elected Governor, Atiyeh had served continuously in the Oregon Legislature since 1959, initially in the House and later in the Senate.
+Atiyeh was elected in 1978, defeating incumbent Democratic governor Robert W. Straub.
+He was re-elected against future governor Ted Kulongoski with 61.6% of the vote in 1982, the largest margin in 32 years.
+Prior to being elected governor, Atiyeh had served continuously in the Oregon legislature since 1959, initially in the House and later in the Senate.